gndok/gndok.github.io/index.md

 ## Projects/Research

-- Working jointly with Prof A. Seceleanu from University of Nebraska-Lincoln on Binomial Edge Ideals.
+- Working jointly with Prof A. Seceleanu from University of Nebraska-Lincoln on Binomial Edge Ideals alongside other members of my Polymath Jr. cohort.
 - Back on campus, I do research in Chaos Theory advised by and with Susannah Zhang, PhD @ Vassar College.

 ## Misc.